BugsFramework/BF/content/Home/Terminology.md

 ---
 weight: 1
 bookCollapseSection: false
-title: "Concepts"
+title: "BF Concepts"
 ---
-# Software Security Concepts
+# BF Definitions of Fundamental Software Security Concepts

 A broad spectrum of software security researchers and practitioners would benefit from clear definitions of the terms bug, fault, error, weakness, vulnerability, and failure in the context of software security.